liuxinyu95/AlgoXY/README.md

 $ sudo ./install-tl -gui text -repository http://mirror.ctan.org/systems/texlive/tlnet
 ```

-In Windows, TeXLive provide a [gui based installer](https://tug.org/texlive/), in Mac OS X, there's a [MacTeX](https://www.tug.org/mactex/).
+In Windows, TeXLive provides a [gui based installer](https://tug.org/texlive/), in Mac OS X, there's a [MacTeX](https://www.tug.org/mactex/).

 ### Others

-You need the GNU make tool, in Debian/Ubuntu like Linux, it can be installed through the apt-get command:
+You need the GNU make tool, in Debian/Ubuntu like Linux, it can be installed through:

 ```bash
 $ sudo apt-get install build-essential
 ```

-In Windows, you can install the MSYS for it.
+In Windows, you can use WSL or install MSYS.
 In Mac OS X, please install the developer tool from this command line:

 ```bash
 $ xcode-select --install